LordButley/H.o.r.s.e-named-Qwerty/README.md

 ## Structure

-The website is focussed entirely on the learning quiz.
-As such there is a single HTML page that is manipulated through CSS and JavaScript so not to distract from the site's goals.
-This manipulation results in 3 distinct parts:
+The program is designed to be quick and easy to play:

-- Welcome page - This contains and introduction and brief explanation of the quiz and well as the intuitive controls.
+- Welcome page - This contains a ASCII art title and the menu options.
+- How to play page - This provides details on how to play the game
-- Quiz page - This is generated through JavaScript and contains a question and a number of answers determined by the difficulty setting.
+- Leaderboard page - This provides the a leaderboard of the top 5 userscores
-- End game page - This contains the score achieved in the quiz and feedback.
+- Options pages - The user is given the choice of difficulty and question theme
+- Game page - The user is shown a word to type.
+The score and lives are shown after each question

 ## Skeleton

-The initial ideas were taken from the structure planning and a visual mock up was created using Balsamiq.
-Mobile and Tablet wireframes are all available [here.](wireframes/wireframes.pdf).
-Note Desktop and Tablet wireframes are identical with the only difference being a larger background image and as such have not been included.
+The initial ideas were taken from the structure planning and a process tree was created using [app.diagram.net](app.diagram.net)[here.](assets/images/processtree.JPG).

-## Surface

-### Imagery

-### Colour Palette

-### Typography

-### Language / Tone

-From my experience learning Japanese, I found that one of the most important things with a learning tool such as this, is the simplicity of use.
-As such I have minimised the amount of text through the website.
-Additionally, where there is text, I have ensured that it has a positive tone due to the difficulty faced in learning a language like Japanese.
-As anyone who's tried learning a foreign language before will know, motivation is key.

 # Features